 I arrived in Andalusia, southern Spain, in the last week of February 2009 with one bag of clothes and one hand-luggage full of books and a laptop.
 I had started a new life.
 I rented a lovely small apartment on the cliff top of an Andalusian white town (Arcos de la Frontera), with a little private courtyard.

 Here I sat down to write.
 Within three months I had written the first draft of the book New Consciousness for a New World (2011), which was eventually published with a generous forward written by Ervin Laszlo – the very same person I had written my MA thesis on many years previously.

 My research and writing intensified, so I decided it was time to move to a more permanent settlement.
 The Andalusian countryside had claimed me…and the books began to flow…

-I entered a new learning curve – gardening and growing vegetables!
-I now spend a lot of time learning to grow and appreciate chemical-free vegetables.
-I also look after fruit and olive trees.
-I live off the water mains and rely on my own 30-metre water well, which also irrigated the land.
+I entered a new learning curve – gardening and growing vegetables.
+I learned to grow, and appreciate, home-grown vegetables, alongside my fruit and olive trees.
+I lived off the water mains with a 30-metre water well, which also irrigated the land.
 In this settlement, I continued to write consistently.